-Archeologists discover 3,000-year-old Egyptian city, left 'as if it were yesterday'
+Archaeologists discover 3,000-year-old Egyptian city, left 'as if it were yesterday'

 "It was the largest administrative and industrial settlement in the era of the Egyptian empire," Hawass said.

-Archeologists found the "city's streets flanked by houses," with intact walls up to 10 feet high and "rooms filled with tools of daily life...left by the ancient residents as if it were yesterday," such as rings, colored pottery vessels, casting molds to make amulets, pots used to carry meat, and tools for spinning, weaving and metal and glass-making.
+Archaeologists found the "city's streets flanked by houses," with intact walls up to 10 feet high and "rooms filled with tools of daily life ... left by the ancient residents as if it were yesterday," such as rings, colored pottery vessels, casting molds to make amulets, pots used to carry meat, and tools for spinning, weaving and metal and glass-making.

 The team also found a large bakery, "complete with ovens and storage pottery," whose size suggests it was used to cater to a "very large number of workers and employees."